 June 20, 2018: The Secretary of State announced results in the two contests to be decided by RCV: the Democratic nominations for governor and for U.S. Congress in the 2nd District.
 Read the League's press release.

 November 6, 2018: Maine was the first state in the country to use ranked choice voting in a federal election.

 November 13, 2018; the Poliquin campaign had filed suit in federal court on November 13 challenging the use of RCV in his Congressional Election.
 Read the League's press release.

 November 15, 2018 The Maine Secretary of State declared a winner in an historic election: the first congressional race in the nation to be decided by ranked choice voting.

-Decemeber 13, 2018 U.S. District Judge Lance Walker issued his final judgement in the lawsuit brought by Bruce Poliquin's re-election campaign challenging the constitutionality of RCV in the November 2018 Congressional election.
+December 13, 2018 U.S. District Judge Lance Walker issued his final judgement in the lawsuit brought by Bruce Poliquin's re-election campaign challenging the constitutionality of RCV in the November 2018 Congressional election.
 In his strongly-worded opinion), Judge Walker denied the Poliquin campaign's request for a permanent injunction against the use of RCV and found for the defendant, Maine Secretary of State Matthew Dunlap.
 Jaren Golden was declaired the winner.
 Read the statement from LWVME on the court's rejection of the case.
 Later that month, Bruce Poliquin dropped his lawsuit, clearing the way for Jared Golden to be seated in Congress.

 The Maine State Law Library has compiled an excellent timeline tracing the recent history of ranked choice voting in Maine.